x0rzkov/scrp/README.md

 # What
 A horizontally (infinitely) scalable webscraper in Go.
-Based on Cassandra, Traefik, colly, gRPC, and my other [boilerplate](https://github.com/dioptre/gtrpc).
+Based on Docker swarm, Cassandra, Traefik, colly, gRPC, and my other [boilerplate](https://github.com/dioptre/gtrpc).

 # Note
 You could probably just use colly.